-In recent years, the Legislature has addressed the hurdles faced by the transgender community.
-To address the barriers faced by transgender individuals going through the court process for name changes, AB 1121 (Atkins, Ch.
+In recent years, the Legislature has addressed the hurdles faced by the transgender and non-binary communities.
+To address the barriers faced by these individuals who are going through the court process for name changes, AB 1121 (Atkins, Ch.
 651, Stats.
 2013) was introduced and enacted into law.
 It required courts to grant petitions for a change of name sought to conform an individual's name to the individual's gender identity without a hearing if no timely objection is made.
 In 2017, SB 179 (Atkins, Ch.
 853, Stats.
 2017) streamlined these processes even further and updated the required documentation to reflect an evolved understanding of gender identity.

-Last year, AB 218 (Ward, Ch.
+Last session, AB 218 (Ward, Ch.
 577, Stats.
 2021) took the next step in providing more inclusive processes for the transgender and gender nonconforming communities.
 That bill extended the existing framework for petitioners changing their names and/or genders on their own birth certificates to further update their marriage licenses and certificates and the birth certificates of their children.
 It also extended eligibility for certain processes to persons not born or residing within the state and recognizes orders in foreign jurisdictions for purposes of sufficient documentation.
+However, such processes are not accessible to all: